-L. Expand Public Education and Outreach Efforts Action Items

-- 1. Fund and implement education and outreach activities identified and prioritized by the Project Advisory Committee.
+- L. Expand Public Education and Outreach Efforts Action Items - 1.
+Fund and implement education and outreach activities identified and prioritized by the Project Advisory Committee.
 (PAC, SCMPr Staff) - a.
 Complete a minimum of 5 workshops and 5 trainings by the end of the 2025 DCSWCD/DEP contract. - 2.
 Continue to educate municipalities and communities on the importance of floodplain function and the benefits of preserving floodplains, and opportunities for improving flood protection and reducing flood damages through the refinement and use of digital flood insurance rate maps (DFIRMs), the participation in the LFHMP, and other State/Federal programs such as the Community Rating System.
 (DCPD Staff, SCMPr Staff, NYSDEC) - 3.
 Develop and implement an education and outreach effort to support the LFHMP for a range of involved and affected stakeholders including community officials, involved outside government agencies, landowners, residents, and not for profit groups.
 (DCSWCD staff, DC Planning Department staff, Department of Watershed Affairs, DEP, CWC) - 4.
-Provide training and education opportunities for new officials appointed to office on the following three topics as made necessary by turnover 1) Getting to Know Your Stream Management Plan and Program; 2) Floodplain Management and the NFIP Program; and 3) Stream Process 101. - 5.
+Provide training and education opportunities for new officials appointed to office on the following three topics as made necessary by turnover 1) Getting to Know Your Stream Management Plan and Program; 2) Floodplain Management and the NFIP Program; and 3) Stream Process 101. - a.
+Getting to Know Your Streams and Stream Management Program booklet was distributed to Town Supervisors, Village Mayors and Highway Departments along with the Delaware Watershed Stream Management Implementation Program grant applications.
+The booklet features the three topics listed above and can be found on the Delaware County Soil and Water Conservation District's website: www.dcswcd.org - 5.
 Work with and support area schools and BOCES programs to educate students and promote awareness of stream process, floodplain preservation and streamside vegetation.
 Develop and promote a stream awareness program that can be used in area schools and with youth groups.
 (SCMPr Staff, DCPD staff, DEP, CWC, BOCES and area schools) - a.
-Work with the Youth Climate Summit committee to plan a youth environmental conference and provide funding for Delaware County School students that are within communities with Stream Management MOU. - Provide training and outreach to area real estate agents and bankers about the importance of preserving floodplains and the required disclosures of floodplain development permitting requirements.
+Continue to work with the Youth Climate Summit committee to plan a youth environmental conference and provide funding for Delaware County School students that are within communities with Stream Management MOU. - 6.
+Provide training and outreach to area real estate agents and bankers about the importance of preserving floodplains and the required disclosures of floodplain development permitting requirements.
 (SCMPr Staff, DCPD staff and DEP) - 7.
 Provide up-to-date information to the catskillstreams.org website as well as support for the revision and maintenance of the Catskill Streams website. - 8.
 Participate in the West-of-Hudson watershed-wide education and outreach efforts. - 9.
 Maintain an up-to-date project status and education outreach information on the Catskillstreams.org website.